 #6 – Utility Provider Rates

-If you are stuck with your energy provider in a regulated energy market, you unfortunately have no choice and have to watch your consumption.
-There are also options to switch your home to renewable energy resources to help with very high electricity consumption.
+Every single year energy prices have risen, and it is expected to skyrocket in price in the coming years.
+If you’re lucky enough to live in a deregulated energy market, you may be able to shop for electricity rates and find a cheaper energy option.
+If you are stuck with your utility provider in a regulated market, you unfortunately have no choice and have to watch your consumption.
+There are also options to switch your home to renewable energy resources, such as solar panels or wind power, to help with very high electricity consumption.
+Beyond simply comparing rates, understanding the nuances of your utility bill is crucial.

 If you want to see how much money you will save switching your energy provider, you can use our Electricity Rate Check Tool.
 It automatically checks the rates you currently have, and what you can save by switching with The Energy Professor!